Colorado EBT Customer Service: How to Get Help & Common Issues

 Manage Your EBT Benefits and Get Cashback with Benny

-Benny is a free app that helps you track your EBT balance in real-time and get cash back on eligible purchases at stores like Target, Walmart, and Kroger.
-To get started, link your EBT card to the app.
-After you shop, scan your receipt with Benny to receive cashback on SNAP-eligible items.
+Benny is a free app that helps you track your EBT balance in real-time and get cash back on eligible purchases.
+You can use it at popular stores like Target, Walmart, Kroger, Costco, Whole Foods, and Trader Joe's.
+This is often more convenient than calling the Colorado EBT customer service number for a balance inquiry.

 Download Benny to take control of your spending and get more out of your EBT benefits.